BekajMelos/oms-sensemaking/docs/dev-guide/integration.md

         OMSB_TAG=INC-20
         DOCKER_REGISTRY=tex.gerbil-cloud.ts.net:5000
         ```
-    3. For SQS Listening Sensemakers:
+    3. For RMQ Listening Sensemakers:
         1. Updates to `docker-compose.yml`
             * Comment out the `wfs-service` service so that service doesn't take items from the queue.
     4. Run `make refresh`.
 This may take a few minutes.